About the International Baccalaureate Diploma Programme at NPS

 Navajo Preparatory School became a member IB schools in January of 2014.

 The IB diploma is highly regarded for entry into universities throughout the world and for advanced placement at many colleges and universities in the United States and Canada.
 Oxford University was the first university to accept the IB diploma as an entrance qualification.
 Now universities world-wide recognize the diploma graduate as having completed one of the finest liberal arts educations available.
 More Information (PDF)

-Navajo Prep IB Admission Application Application due by December 16th.
-Juniors who transferred or are interested in the program should see the IB Coordinator before September 1st.
+Navajo Prep IB Admission Application Application due by January 19th.
 Interested Sophomores will begin completing the application process and expressing their interest in the IB Program.